Inflation

 Basket of Goods: A representative basket of around 700 goods and services that an average household buys is created and updated annually.

 Weighting: Items are weighted according to their proportion of household spending.
-For example, housing has a greater weight than clothing.
+For example, energy (heating, electricity, gas) has a greater weight than clothing.

 Price Collection: Prices are collected monthly from numerous locations.